 - American Express® Gold Card: Best for big spenders earning travel rewards

-- Hilton Honors American Express Surpass® Card: Best for earning hotel points
+- Hilton Honors American Express Surpass® Card: Best for earning Hilton hotel points

 - Citi® Double Cash Card: Best for unlimited cash back with no annual fee

-Information for the Amex Everyday Preferred card and the Chase Freedom card has been collected independently by Million Mile Secrets.
-The card details on this page have not been reviewed by the card issuer.
+The information for the Chase Freedom.
+Amex EveryDay Preferred has been collected independently by Million Mile Secrets.
+The card details on this page have not been reviewed or provided by the card issuer.

 Summary of the Best grocery credit cards

 |Chase Freedom Unlimited®||Earn 5% cash back (5 Chase points) on grocery store purchases (excluding Target and Walmart) for the first year you have the card, on up to $12,000 in qualifying purchases||Read our review of this card, which has one of the easiest rewards earning structures around!|

 |Chase Freedom||Earn 5% back the first $1,500 in combined purchases at grocery stores, fitness clubs and for gym memberships from April 1 to June 30, 2020.||Learn about the Chase Freedom's other perks here.|